lmigonzalez/wellness-subscriptions-2/README.md

 - Cron job runs daily at 4:00 AM ET to prepare content and send emails
 - Admin API available for manually generating content for specific dates

+### 🔒 **Premium Access Control**
+- Users must have `?is_premium=true` in the URL to access the dashboard
+- Non-premium users see an attractive upgrade page with feature highlights
+- Perfect for Shopify integration where premium status is verified

 ## API Endpoints

 - `GET /api/daily-plan` - Fetch today's plan (auto-generates if missing)